Beginning Genealogy Classes

 WriteNOW!
 Writing Group

 The WriteNOW! informal writing group meets monthly at the downtown Denver Public Library in the Fifth Floor Gates Room from 1:30 pm to 3:30 pm.
-This was the fourth year for the group but newcomers are welcome to join any session.
+This will be the fifth year for the group but newcomers are welcome to join any session.
 We'll start by helping people get over the fear of writing about their lives and the lives of their ancestors and then start work on a personal project.
 Dates for this fall: